Success Begins with Sight

 Causes of Myopia

-The Canadian Association of Optometrists recommends that parents encourage children to spend time outdoors.
-Studies suggest that time spent outdoors may reduce the risk of developing nearsightedness—around 76 minutes per day of outdoor plan is needed to reduce myopia development by half.
+In fact, the Canadian Association of Optometrists recommends that parents encourage children to spend 1 hour per day outside to reduce myopia development by 45%.

 Dry Eye